Skip to main content

 Ultrasound technology

-TWO new state-of-the-art ultrasound scanners are set to reduce discomfort and speed up recovery for patients undergoing mastectomies and other surgical procedures at the Friarage.
+Two new state-of-the-art ultrasound scanners have been provided thanks to a £42,000 investment from Friends of the Friarage.
+The scanners will reduce discomfort and speed up recovery for patients undergoing mastectomies and other surgical procedures at the Friarage.

-The scanners, which significantly reduce discomfort through the more accurate use of an anaesthetic technique called nerve blocking, have been provided thanks to a £42,000 investment from the Friends of the Friarage.
+They significantly reduce discomfort through the more accurate use of an anaesthetic technique called nerve blocking.

 Used with a local anaesthetic, or in combination with a general anaesthetic, nerve blocking allows a highly targeted approach to anesthetising the patient prior to surgery.
 This results in an improved patient experience, with quicker recovery rates and lower numbers of patients having to stay in hospital overnight.